The search for a theory of everything: challenges and advances

 Aspect Details

-Objective Unify the four forces fundamental to nature.
+Objective Unify the four forces of nature.

 Particularity Integrate general relativity and quantum mechanics.